 Young people with autism have the same right to access and participate in digital spaces safely.
 It’s important to remember there are also many good things about the internet and social media can be really beneficial to someone who has autism.

-In this article we highlight 3 ways that you can support children with autism to mitigate the impacts of cyberbullying.
+In this article, we highlight 3 ways that you can support children with autism about cyberbullying.

 1. Take the time to explain what cyberbullying is